Visiting the DRA during the Covid-19 Pandemic – from July 2021

-The Archive is once again open to drop-in visitors; this means you do not need to make an appointment to explore our open shelves or to view exhibitions during our opening hours.
+The Archive is once again open to drop-in visitors on Mondays, Tuesdays and Thursdays between 11am and 3pm.
+This means you do not need to make an appointment to explore our open shelves, to carry out independent study, or to view exhibitions during our opening hours.
 However, our capacity remains lower than normal and so you may be asked to wait outside until space becomes available.
-The Archive will be open for drop-in visitors on Mondays, Tuesdays and Thursdays between 11am and 3pm.

 If you would like to guarantee access to the Archive at a set time, or you think you might need help using our collection, you will need to book an appointment at least one week in advance.
-You will need to book in person, or by calling 01548 830832, so that we can discuss your research interests with you and advise you of the resources that we can offer.
-Confirmation of your booking will be sent to you via email.
+Appointments should be made in person, or by telephoning 01548 830832, so that we can discuss your research interests and requirements with you.
+We will then be happy to confirm your appointment via email.